 SigFox arguably has the most traction in the LPWAN space due to its successful marketing campaigns in Europe.
 It also boasts a great ecosystem of vendors including Texas Instruments, Silicon Labs, and Axom.

--Limited use cases: not appropriate for use cases where downlink communication is important
+- Limited Applications: not appropriate for Applications where downlink communication is important